 - 1 tablespoon of white vinegar

-Have you ever been driving and noticed that you turn on your wipers and you get these weird streaky spots on your glass?
+Have you ever turned on your windshield wipers and noticed you start getting weird streaky spots on your glass?
 There’s a simple reason and a simple fix for this.
-Though the regular use of your car out in the elements, your windshield wiper blades start to build up dirt and gunk on them.
-Then, when they wipe back and forth on the glass, they spread that gunk around, and don’t do as good of a job at removing precipitation.
+Just like everything else, your windshield wiper blades start to build up dirt and gunk on them.
+Then, when they wipe back and forth on the glass, they spread that gunk around and don’t do as good of a job at removing precipitation.

-Cabin Air Filters
+5. Cabin Air Filter Change

-DIY Tire Scrub
+6. DIY Hubcap Scrub

 Your tire rims (or hubcaps) are to your car, what your sink is to your kitchen.
-If they look clean, everything else kind of looks clean too.
+If they look clean, everything else looks clean too.
 So, when you’re cleaning your car, make sure that you give your rims or hubcaps some extra attention.
 To do this, just make up a simple tire scrub solution

 - 1 quart of water